ArshBabbar/Network-Anomaly-Detection/README.md

 - Achieved **high accuracy** on the test dataset.
 - Demonstrated strong performance in detecting malicious network traffic.
 - Confusion matrix and classification reports confirm effective classification.

+---

+## Disclaimer

+This project is adapted from the Hack The Box Academy module
+**“Applications of AI in InfoSec – Network Anomaly Detection”** and is used
+strictly for personal learning and educational practice.